Silicon42/Ellipse-Recognition/README.md

 * fix naming of FociDist to be FociMajor and all references to "dist" in regards to the ellipse distance to "major"
 * reorder general conic coeffs to be more convenient for reading and writing
+* deal with possibly hyperbolic arcs since some shorter arcs sometimes are borderline